Menu

 Unfortunately, as the laser systems work by targeting the dark pigment in the hair, patients with very blond hair or white hair usually respond poorly.
 In such cases options include electrolysis or a prescription cream called Eflornithine (Vaniqa®), which can reduce the thickness of the hairs.

 While laser hair removal can be performed on any area of the body, the most frequently treated sites are the legs, underarms, upper lip, chin and bikini line.
-Note that any site where there is unwanted hair can be treated, provided the hair contains some degree of pigmentation.
+Any site where there is unwanted hair can be treated, provided the hair contains some degree of pigmentation.

 We recommend that a test dose is performed on the initial visit.
 A test dose can be useful to assess the correct laser settings and ensure there is no risk of burning or pigmenting the skin.
 However, if your skin is tanned or you have recently been exposed to the sun, we advise that you do not undergo this treatment until the tan has faded.
 This is because the laser cannot easily distinguish between tan pigment on the top layer of skin (the epidermis) and pigment in the hair, which may damage the epidermis.